-When it comes to preparing your South African documents for international use, two key processes often come into play: Apostillisation and Authentication.
+When it comes to preparing your South African documents for international use, two key processes often come into play: apostillisation and authentication.
 While these terms may seem similar, they serve different purposes depending on the country where your documents will be used.
-Understanding the distinction is essential to ensure your documents are correctly processed and accepted abroad.
+It is imperative to comprehend the distinction in order to guarantee that your documents are processed and accepted correctly abroad.

 What is Apostillisation?